Ragini31Rana/Connected-picture-generation-TOY-APP/README.md

 ## Requirements
 The following modules are required to be installed in colab:
-> pip install -r requirements.txt
 - diffusers
 - transformers
 - accelerate

+Use the following code to install the requirements in your environment.
+>> pip install -r requirements.txt

 > Changing the runtime type to GPU is the first necessary step to run the notebook if you are using the google colab.